RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Endowed Progress Effect: </b>Users are more likely to complete a task if they feel they’ve made progress.

   ### Implementation(s):
+  - I adjusted the spacing of my edit fields so that the user can more easily read what they are editing by clicking on them.

 ## Usable

   - ## My Website:
+    - My website is very usable, with clear affordances to the user on what does what.
+With the two buttons "fetch weather data" and "fetch recipes", it is clear to the user what to press here to retrieve the information.

   - ## Relevant UX Law(s):